About this policy

 Fund managers: your fund manager is the person or firm responsible for managing a specific fund, usually employed or contracted by your investment/pension provider.
 They choose individual companies or a group of companies to invest in based on performance, risk and other criteria such as investment themes.
 Generally speaking, their main goals are to keep your money safe and to help you earn a good return on your investment so that your money grows above the rate of inflation.
 They are duty-bound to make decisions based on your best interests (this is called Fiduciary Duty).

 Shareholder: a shareholder is someone who owns shares in a company.
-You own a pension, which is used to buy shares in lots of companies.
+If you own a pension, or purchase investments in funds, your money is used to buy shares in lots of companies.
 Therefore, we refer to you as a shareholder.
 It's likely that your provider or fund manager holds the legal right to a shareholder vote and that you are technically an 'indirect shareholder'.
 However, since it's your money, we believe you should have a voice too, and that's why we built Tumelo.

 Annual General Meeting: an event at a company where issues are raised and discussed by shareholders and management.
 This is usually where the company votes that you can participate in will occur.